Scoutski/learning/UBC_Simple_Data/README.md

-# :briefcase: UBCs How to Code: Simple Data course
+# :page_with_curl: UBCs How to Code: Simple Data course

 ## :information_desk_person: Course Information